 Nick Peak is one of the more visible summits from McCall, Idaho.
 You can see it as you drive past the airport on Highway 55, just south of town.
 But Nick is also one of the harder peaks to reach, requiring a long hike and considerable off-trail navigation in steep terrain.

-Climbing Nick requires a 7 to 8 mile hike with a 3800' gain.
+Climbing Nick requires a 7 to 8 mile hike (each way) with a 3800' gain.
 This makes for a long day.

 The McCall area gets lots of winter snow, so the roads to access this peak are closed from roughly late November until late May.
 Also, this is a popular big-game hunting area (including the trails walked to climb the peak).
 Check before you head out.